 The University Senate also provides a mechanism for constructive dialogue between faculty, staff, students, and administrators.
 And, through its committees, the University Senate provides the structure through which these four groups collaboratively govern the institution.

-The Senate meets on the first Thursday of each month during the academic year at 3:30 p.m. in Room 113 of the Education Building.
+The Senate meets on the first Thursday of each month during the academic year at 3:30 p.m. via Zoom.
+Voting members of Senate should receive an email to participate as a panelist with the Zoom link.
 All are welcome to attend Senate meetings.